chrisbautista/boxerjs/README.md

 ```

-TO prevent performance issues, the event listener/callback must be attached to the parent, instead of the child elements.
-Through event delegation optimize the event loop.
+TO prevent performance issues, the callback must be attached to the parent, instead of the child elements.
+This will optimize the event processing through event delegation.

 ### Create overlay

-TODO
+Using an overlay makes the solution a modal control.
+Modal meaning it prevents the user from accessing other portions of the page except for what's exposed by the modal control.

 ## Installation